Boi-1da

-Matthew Jehu Samuels (born October 12, 1986), known professionally as Boi-1da (a play on Boy Wonder) is a Canadian record producer and songwriter based in Toronto, Ontario.
+Matthew Jehu Samuels (born October 12, 1986), known professionally as Boi-1da (a play on Boy Wonder), is a Jamaican-Canadian record producer and songwriter based in Toronto, Ontario.

 He is an in-house producer for Drake's OVO Sound label and has produced for a variety of artists and groups, most notably Drake, Rihanna, Eminem, Jay-Z, Nicki Minaj, Nas, Jack Harlow, Kanye West and Kendrick Lamar among others.
 In 2015, Samuels served as the executive producer for Drake's mixtape If You're Reading This It's Too Late.

 Early life

 Born in Kingston, Jamaica, Samuels moved to Canada when he was three and grew up in the North York and Scarborough districts of Toronto.
 He was also raised in Ajax, Ontario, where he attended Pickering High School.
 His father was a keen listener of dancehall music and so Samuels was brought up listening to Jamaican music.
 At the age of eight, his mother bought him a Casio keyboard, and at the age of 15, Arun Sellai had introduced him to FL Studio (formerly FruityLoops).
 Without any formal musical training, he started using the FL Studio beat-making program.
 A few years later, he won three consecutive Battle of the Beatmakers championships; because of this accomplishment, he was given a spot in the Battle of the Beatmakers judging panel.

 His first production work was at the age of 18, when he worked on two tracks on a mixtape (Room for Improvement) for Drake.